 Your circulatory system has a buffering system that combines with your lungs and kidneys to keep your blood pH in an acceptable range, for example.
 Your lymphatic system functions like tiny trashcans all over your body to hold harmful substances away from other systems.
 Your colon works hard to eliminate the remnants of food digestion, and even takes out old blood cells with it.
 And your liver acts like a fuel filter and converter to process a wide variety of substances.
 Even your skin excretes waste and residue in attempt to keep you insides working cleanly.
-This is why some people decide to use something similar to a liposomal glutathione powerful detoxifier.

 So what’s the problem?
 If our bodies have us covered, what are we worried about?
 It can handle anything we throw at it, right?
 Ha!
 If that was the case, no one would be dying of lung cancer, lymphoma, heart attack, diabetes, stroke, bacterial and viral infections, sepsis, cirrhosis, kidney failure, etc.

 The reality is that the cleansing organs and systems of our body can easily become overloaded and overworked – at which point, just like us busy professionals, it simply can’t things clean, organized, and running smoothly any longer.
 You may have an acute reaction like a fever, rash, congestion, a cough, diarrhea, or vomiting.
 Or you may get lucky (?) and endure the more pleasant (?) chronic effects of weight gain, indigestion, joint pain, headaches, inflammation, and fatigue.
-To help the detoxification process along, you might look to solutions like a detox foot bath to draw the toxins out of the body.

 So how do we deal this?
 The same way you would deal with yourself, your children, or your employees when they become overloaded and break down.
 You have 3 options: